perwin/pyimfit/README.md

 ## A Simple Example of Use

-Assuming you want to fit an astronomical image (stored as a FITS file) named `galaxy.fits` using a model defined in an Imfit configuration file named `config_galaxy.dat`:
+Assuming you want to fit an astronomical image (stored as a FITS file) named `galaxy.fits` using a model defined in an Imfit configuration file named `config_galaxy.dat` (models can also be defined from within Python):

     from astropy.io import fits
     import pyimfit